jarikai/HomeNetworkMonitor/README.md

 ## Manual Installation
 To install this integration manually:

-1. Copy the nmap_localnetwork directory into the custom_components directory of your Home Assistant installation.
+1. Copy the homenetworkmonitor directory into the custom_components directory of your Home Assistant installation.
 2. Restart Home Assistant.
 3. After restart, add the integration from Settings -> Devices & services -> Add integration and add configuration, when asked.
 You need to have the whole URL to the json output and username & password if they are required.